 Deepnote allows you to import both public and private repositories from Github.
 If you want to use a public repository and you do not want to push to it, just open your terminal and use

 If you want to include a private repository or a public one that you want to push to, you can link it.
-If you do, you and all your collaborators on the project will be able to push and pull to the repository from the terminal without any additional authentication.
+This allows you and all your collaborators on the project to push and pull to the repository from the terminal without any additional authentication.

 After the repo is linked, you can

 push by opening a terminal, switching to the repo directory with

 Under the hood, we use short lived access tokens to authenticate the

 git commands.
 To be able to use this approach, we access the repository via